 A classic lawyer joke has a lawyer defending a man who is on trial for murdering his parents.
 During the trial, it becomes obvious that the defendant is indeed guilty, with no mitigating circumstances to speak of.
 In his closing statement, the lawyer asks the jury to have mercy on his client, who is, after all, an orphan.

 That's actually the working definition of "Chutzpah" (see the Tabletop RPG section above).

 Yet another joke is about a little dragon who's crying.
 When asked where his mom and dad are, he says he ate them.
 When asked if he knows what it makes him, he says "Yes (sobs).
 A complete orphan".

 One case in Medicine Hat, Canada.
 A young girl, influenced by her much older boyfriend, murdered her entire family.

 In Finland, a teenaged girl coaxed some older boys to kill her mother over domestic differences; fortunately, the crossbow bolt intended to do the job only grazed her skull, and she managed to escape.

 In 1954, an incident happened in Christchurch, New Zealand where Pauline Parker and her friend Juliet Hulme killed her mother.
 Their story was made into film by Peter Jackson, Kate Winslet starred as one of the girls.

 That's the official version, anyway.
-Many in Nepal accused Gyanendra of arranging the massacre (in collaboration with Chinese spies) and framing Dipendra, so that he could have the throne for himself.
+Many in Nepal accused Gyanendra of being an Evil Uncle who arranged the massacre (in collaboration with Chinese spies) and framing Dipendra, so that he could have the throne for himself.
 Fueling this theory is the claim that the right-handed Dipendra was "shot himself" in the left side of his head, which is a relatively unlikely suicide.